 Have you ever seen an aurora?

 I haven’t.
-Well, not really; twice in my life I’ve seen a dull glow on the northern horizon, but seeing a full-blown shimmering curtain of light sweeping down from the heavens is still something that’s — hopefully — still in my future.
+Well, not really; twice in my life I’ve seen a dull glow on the northern horizon, but seeing a full-blown shimmering curtain of light sweeping down from the heavens is something that’s — hopefully — still in my future.

 Part of the problem is my location.
 And no, I don’t mean Colorado, though we’re just far enough south that it’s really rare to see one here.